Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Volumen de un sólido rectangular)
 **Rectangular solid volume**: in a rectangular solid, let $L$ be its length, $W$ be its width, $H$ be its height, and $V$ be its volume, then $V = L W H$.

+(Rombo)
+**Rhombus**: a parallelogram in which all its four sides are congruent.

+(Cuadrado)
+**Square**: a parallelogram that is also a rectangle and a rhombus, i.e. a parallelogram in which all of its four angles are right angles, and all of its four sides are congruent.

 (Cubo)
 **Cube**: rectangular solid with all its sides equal in length.
 This configuration creates a shape in which all of its faces have equal areas.